sablier-labs/flow/README.md

 #### Amount Owed

 The amount owed (ao) is the amount that the sender owes to the recipient.
-At a given time t, this is calculated as the sum of remaining amount and the recent amount.
+At a given time, this is calculated as the sum of remaining amount and the recent amount.

 $ ao = ra + rca $